hopto-dot/Japanese-Conjugation-Helper/README.md

 ***

 **If you see "⍰" being displayed where Japanese characters are meant to be then follow the steps shown below:**
-1. Click the console icon in the very top left of the console window
+1. Click the ConjugationHelper icon in the very top left of the console window
 2. Then click "properties" at the bottom
 3. Lastly, make sure you are on the "Font" tab and select the "MS Mincho" font, there are a few other fonts that work too.
 ![Japanese Characters](https://i.imgur.com/x7gDhB9.png)